Jacxk/TeamTrees-API/README.md

 If you haven't donated yet, please do, and share the website.
 We gotta hit the 20M by 2020.

-I donated and I got proof:
+I donated and I got proof 👀:\
 ![proof](https://i.imgur.com/PfdZeti.png)

 ### Usage